moncla-lab/h5-sequencing-protocol-dev/Library_preparation.md

 Library preparation was performed with the Nextera XT DNA Library Prep kit (Illumina, catalogue # FC-131-1096), following the manufacturer's recommended [protocol](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_nextera/nextera-xt/nextera-xt-library-prep-reference-guide-15031942-02.pdf) from the prep kit manual.

 ### Pooling amplicons
-For each sample, pool 1, pool 2, HA, and NA amplicons were combined in equimolar concentrations to a total of 1 ng in 5 µl in a PCR strip tube.
+For each sample, the 10 amplicons were combined in equimolar concentrations to a total of 1 ng in 5 µl in a PCR strip tube.
+Generally I make 2ng in 10ul so I have extra to requbit the pool.
 This generally required diluting the cleaned PCR product, re-quantifying, and using the diluted product for pooling.
 All reactions were brought up to 5 µl with water.
 Amplicons that were below the limit of detection of the Qubit HS dsDNA Assay were tagmented and indexed separately to maximize recovery of these gene segments.

 ### Nextera XT DNA Library prep
 1. Thaw ATM, TD, and input DNA on ice for 20 minutes.
 Thaw NT at room temp.